the-engine-room/library/_books/humanrights-tech.md

 * * *

+## **Objectives**

+* *Communication*: to share their findings more broadly, such as through videos, press releases, and to connect online with groups working on similar issues.

+* *Analysis*: to identify patterns that otherwise would have been less visible – such as repeated attacks in certain areas – and presenting this data on maps, charts or interactive online features.

+* *Information management*: to catalogue, store, and manage information about incidents and events related to human rights cases, as well as sharing it with others working on similar issues.

+* *Identifying new incidents*: using digital tools and digital data to discover, verify or corroborate violations - for example, by scanning social media or online video networks, or mobile messaging platforms.

+* *Historical archiving*: to scan paper documents, classify and tag them, make them machine-readable, encrypt them and make backups in case they get lost.

 ## **Context**

 While the human rights defenders we spoke to worked throughout the world (from regions including South and South-east Asia, sub-Saharan Africa and the Middle East), tool developers were generally based in Europe or the US.
 Many tool developers described putting considerable effort and through into building tools specifically for HRDs, including user testing and, in some cases, co-creation with partner organisations.
 However, the HRDs we spoke to (many of whom fitted the profile of the tools’ intended users) found it hard to identify a tool that was right for them, and chose the tools that they did use in a relatively ad-hoc manner.

 Interestingly, there was some overlap between information management and communication tools, and some cases where tools were used for purposes other than the one for which they were designed.
 For example, an activist collective who supports parents whose children are missing in Mexico, used Gmail to archive information by sharing a common Gmail account.

 *Human rights defenders* said that simplicity, familiarity and ease of use were by far the most important criteria when choosing tools.
 Many used paper forms as their primary form of information capture.
 Software tools like Word and Excel were mentioned more than any others, while Google Drive and Dropbox were often mentioned as tools for sharing information and managing documents online.
 Many HRDs knew of the potential security risks associated with using tools like Google Drive (given Google’s collaboration with the US government), but chose to use it regardless.

 One HRD we spoke to described her job as "thinking two steps ahead when entering data into the system" - having to think about what people’s needs might be in the future, who might come and need this data, and according to that, adjusting the way in which data is put into a database system.
 Indeed, a running theme through many of the interviews with HRDs was that database software tools are (with a couple of exceptions) not meeting their needs - somewhat counter-intuitively, sometimes because it is too complicated, and sometimes because it is lacking features that they need.

 Several *intermediaries* who work with human rights defenders said that from their experience, HRDs were more interested in understanding new methods, such as how to store and manage video, than in what specific tool options were available.
 Many mentioned a desire for training on documentation methodologies to also include more information digital technology tools within the training - for example, on ways to use a mobile phone for documentation.

 For *tools developers*, there seems to be clear paths for future work, many of which centred upon effective communication rather than necessarily developing new functionalities.
 There seems to be a growing need for intermediaries to help contextualise the technology needs for HRDs to developers, and vice versa, communicate the limitations and functionalities of the tools, to HRDs.
 A lack of technical capacity among HRDs was identified by interviewees from all parties, which has multiple side-effects, such as leaving organisations reliant upon external parties for tech support, or unable to quickly troubleshoot their own problems.

 Taking a longer term perspective, the most common issues and worries raised were around data storage and management of growing amounts of digital data, and of sustainability, in terms of specific tools, support, and integration into organisations, as outlined below.
 It was generally agreed that integrating a new tool without ongoing support was setting it up to fail, and that behaviour change in organisations - for example, in integrating and using a new tool - takes a long time.

 * * *